Financial Aid & Scholarships

 Unigo Scholarship Finder www.unigo.com/ (opens in new tab)

-College Board Scholarship Search bigfuture.collegeboard.org/scholarship-search
+College Board Scholarship Search bigfuture.collegeboard.org (opens in new tab)

-Peterson's Scholarship Search www.petersons.com/scholarship-search.aspx
+Peterson's Scholarship Search www.petersons.com (opens in new tab)

-Sallie Mae College Scholarships www.salliemae.com/college-planning/college-scholarships/
+Sallie Mae College Scholarships salliemae.com (opens in new tab)

-Common Knowledge
+Common Knowledge Scholarship Foundation www.cksf.org/ (opens in new tab)

-Scholly Scholarship Finder
+Scholly Scholarship Finder (Mobile App) myscholly.com/ (opens in new tab)

 WUE - Western Undergraduate Exchange

-WUE is the Western Undergraduate Exchange, a program coordinated by the Western Interstate Commission for Higher Education (WICHE).
-Through WUE, students in Western states may enroll in participating two-year and four-year public college programs at a reduced tuition level - up to 150% of the institution’s regular resident tuition.
-WUE tuition is considerably less than nonresident tuition.
-(Source: wiche.edu/wue.)
+Through WUE, students in Western states may enroll in participating two-year and four-year public college programs at a reduced tuition level—up to 150% of the institution’s regular resident tuition.
+WUE tuition is considerably less than standard nonresident tuition.
+(Source: wiche.edu/wue)